Base Interruptible Program (BIP)

 The Base Interruptible Program (BIP) pays you an incentive to reduce your facility's load to or below a level that is pre-selected by you.
 This pre-selected level is called the Firm Service Level (FSL).

 BIP gives you 30 minutes advance notice, and pays you between $8.00/kW to $9.00/kW per month incentive.
 You will receive a monthly incentive payment even if no events are called.
 However, failure to reduce load down to or below your FSL during an event will result in a charge of $6.00/kWh for any energy use above the Firm Service Level.
 There is a maximum of one event per day and four hours per event.
-The Program will not exceed 10 events per month, or 120 hours per year.
-Option A may be called during a CAISO Stage 2 emergency, during a transmission system contingency, or when needed based on forecasted system conditions.
+The Program will not exceed 10 events per month, or 180 hours per year.
+BIP may be called when CAISO has determined that a Stage 1 emergency is imminent, during a Stage 1, Stage 2 or Stage 3 emergency, during a transmission system contingency, or when needed based on forecasted system conditions.